Trains in Germany

 At least seven direct flights travel from Naples to Rome each day, on average.
 The planes are operated by Alitalia, and the first plane typically departs around 6:00 a.m. every day, Monday to Sunday, with subsequent services every three to four hours.
 Passengers will board at Naples International Airport.
 A shuttle bus departs from Piazza Garibaldi in central Naples to Naples International Airport, which takes only 20 minutes to travel the three-mile distance.
 The plane lands at Rome's Fiumicino Airport, 18 miles outside of Rome city center.
 Passengers can board a high-speed train to Rome's central Termini station that takes only 30 minutes.
 More indirect flights are available, but they are frequently more expensive and much slower than direct journeys.

-There are 3 ways to travel from Naples to Rome including taking a bus, flight or train.
+There are 3 ways that you can travel to Rome from Naples.
+You can take a bus, flight or train.

 These are the most popular departure and arrival points when traveling from Naples to Rome:

-When planning your trip from Naples to Rome, it’s good to keep in mind what tickets to purchase and their prices in the next 7 days:
+Before traveling from Naples to Rome, it’s good to know what ticket you can book and how much it will cost in the next 7 days:

-However, we recommend buying tickets from Naples to Rome online a few months in advance to get the best deals and save money on your upcoming journey.
+But we recommend booking Naples to Rome tickets online a few months before your planned travel date to score the best deals and save money on your trip.

 Here are some other resources that might have the information you need